 Liquidity risk is the risk that the Company is unable to meet its current and future financial obligations as they fall due, at acceptable cost.
-These obligations include the repayment of deposits on demand or at their contractual maturity dates, the repayment of borrowings and loan capital as they mature, the payment of operating expenses and tax, and the payment of dividends.
+These obligations include the payment of operating expenses and tax, and the payment of dividends.